-Marketing has historically focused on exposing your brand to the largest audience possible.
+Historically, marketing has focused on exposing your brand to the largest audience possible.
 But reaching more people doesn’t necessarily yield more engagement with your brand.

 Marketers are finding that they can now cast a shorter net and still reach more members of their target audience.
-By flipping the traditional marketing funnel on its head, some brands are taking a digital-first approach to marketing that attracts the users who are most likely to engage.
+By flipping the traditional marketing funnel on its head (aka a “flipped marketing funnel”), some brands are taking a digital-first approach to marketing that attracts the users who are most likely to engage.

 Under this model, much of your budget is wasted trying to earn the attention of people who’d never be interested in your message.
 And, you can’t effectively build individual relationships when targeting a mass audience.